JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Most jars have a little spot on them where you can write the date that you're storing whatever's inside.
 I recommend labeling each jar with the date and the name of the herb.

-how to dry herbs by hanging
+how to store dried herbs

 My Favorite Dry Herbs to Use for Teas